doetlingerlukas/parallel-systems/assignment 01/solution.md

 ### How to run a MPI program in parallel

 The line `#$ -pe openmpi-2perhost 8` in the job script sets up the parallel environment.
-The line as it is means: set up 8 nodes with each node having 2 CPU/core slots.
+The line as it is means: reserve 8 cores in total, with each used node having a maximum of 2 CPU/core slots.
 To actually start your program in parallel, the job script needs to be executed with the command `mpiexec -n 8 <script_file>`.
-Again the `-n` flag is set to 8 to execute the program on 8 nodes.
+The `-n` flag is set to 8, which executes the command/program 8 times (i.e. starts 8 processes).

 ## Exercise 2